5 - Introduction to the transition plan

 The framework in which the transition plan is set is defined by specifying the following elements, which may differ according to the organisation's maturity level:

 A steering committee for the management of the transition plan, which serves to ensure proper monitoring of the transition plan as well as its coherence with the organisation's overall strategy.
-This specific steering for the transition plan is defined in the section 1.2 of the approach.
-Implementation, as well as monitoring of the transition plan, are to be carried out internally.
+This specific governance for the transition plan is defined in section 1.2 of the approach.
+Implementation, as well as monitoring of the transition plan, shall be carried out internally.

-The risks and opportunities associated with the transition: these are detailed in step 2.5.
-The implementation of the transition plan helps mitigate the detected risks and seize the opportunities.
+The risks and opportunities associated with the transition: these are detailed in Step 2.5.
+The implementation of the transition plan reduces risks and allows seizing the identified opportunities.

 The elements characterising the organisation's current situation: correctly define the starting point and the context in which the transition plan is set.
-This state corresponds to the situation described by the GHG emissions profile of the Bilan Carbone®.
+This state corresponds to the situation described by the Bilan Carbone® emissions profile.

-The organisational boundary and operational to which the transition plan will apply, which must be those covered by the Bilan Carbone®.
-This implies clearly defining the targets (sites, activities or stakeholders concerned by the actions enabling influence on these boundaries).
+The organisational boundary and operational boundary to which the transition plan will apply, which must be those covered by the Bilan Carbone®.
+This implies clearly defining the targets (sites, activities or stakeholders concerned by the actions enabling intervention on these boundaries).

-The establishment of a new transition plan analyses and integrates the transition plan established during the last assessment, to ensure continuity or to amplify certain actions to ensure attainment of reduction objectives.
+The establishment of a new transition plan analyses and integrates the transition plan established during the last assessment, to ensure continuity or amplify certain actions to ensure achievement of reduction objectives.

 Stakeholder engagement related to the Transition Plan